 I give Nekketsu-hen a 10 / 10 since it was well executed to a certain degree and many other areas are just too well done that overshadow the unfortunate lack of cushion.

 If you're a fan just like myself you're probably already stalking Aniplex USA for any announcement regarding Reiketsu.
-If you've seen Tekketsu-hen and you've yet to read the book released by Vertical-Inc. I wholeheartedly suggest that you pick up a copy ASAP to create context. as Kizumonogatari franchise it's more fan base friendly rather than newcomer friendly.
+If you've seen Tekketsu-hen and you've yet to read the book released by Vertical-Inc. I wholeheartedly suggest that you pick up a copy ASAP to create context for what you're watching as the movie will become more enjoyable.
+Kizumonogatari, from "The Monogatari" franchise it's more fan base friendly rather than newcomer friendly.